Warren, Sanders try to move past feud as early voters sound alarm

 Sue Foecke, 40, attended the Des Moines house party hosted by Planned Parenthood Action Fund, and plans to support Warren.
 But she said a continued focus on the 2018 meeting “doesn’t add anything to the conversation.”

-Though Foecke said she does not have a backup candidate because Warren should be “viable” in Iowa’s caucuses and able to win delegates, some at Warren’s events named Sanders as their second choice.
+Though Foecke said she does not have a backup candidate because Warren should be viable in Iowa’s caucuses and able to win delegates, some at Warren’s events named Sanders as their second choice.

 “It breaks my heart,” said Kathy Staub, 62, a Sanders backer who is involved in local politics in Manchester.